 Yesterday night I read a post from a girl I follow on Instagram.
-Someone told her that 2019 will be her year as in she’ll find a boyfriend.
-No kidding, someone told me that too last year.
+Someone told her that 2019 would be her year as in she’ll find a boyfriend.
+No kidding, someone said to me that last year too.

-I never talk about stuff like this because 1. it should always be something between me and future Mr Booksandpeonies and 2. because as weird as it sounds, it makes me feel vulnerable to admit that I am not in a relationship.
+I never talk about stuff like this because 1. it should always be something between future Mr. Booksandpeonies and me and 2. because as weird as it sounds, it makes me feel uncomfortable to admit that I am not in a relationship.

 HOW SOCIETY MAKES US FEEL

-I am so over the fact that society makes us feel like our happiness and worth is depended on whether we are in a relationship or not.
-Whether we have a boyfriend or not.
+I am so over the fact that society makes us feel like our happiness and worth is dependend on whether we are in a relationship or not.
+Whether we have a partner or not.

 It is so not true.

 Okay, it might be a bit true.
 You know how much I love my romance books.
-It would be a lie if I’d say I am happy by myself.
+It would be a lie if I say I would happy to be on my own for my whole life.
 At the moment?
 Yeah.
 Forever?
 No way.

-But for the longest time I believed that you can ONLY be happy if you are in a relationship because honestly, every single book I read, movie I watched or person I talked to made me feel that way.
+But for the longest time, I believed that you could ONLY be happy if you are in a relationship because honestly, every single book I read, movie I watched, or the people I talked to made me feel that way.
 Like I am missing out.
 That all my problems will go away if I find someone.

-I am a strong believer in ‘The best things happen unexpectedly’ and with that in mind, I will let God decide when time is right.
+I believe in ‘the best things happen unexpectedly,’ and with that in mind, I will let God decide when the time is right.

-Now that I am thinking about it, we should totally have this mindset with everything we do.
-Our careers, Uni, friends and personal happiness.
-If it’s not the right time yet, then it’s okay.
+Now that I am thinking about it, we should have this mindset with everything we do: Uni, friends, and personal happiness.
+If it’s not the right timing yet, then it’s okay.
 No pressure, no force.

 WHY 2019 MIGHT HAVE BEEN MY YEAR

-While I was thinking about this topic I asked myself what I’ve reached/done this year.
-Why 2019 might have been my year even though I didn’t end up with a relationship.
-And wowiii, a few really cool things happened this year:
+While thinking about this topic, I asked myself what I’ve reached/done this year.
+Why 2019 might have been my year even though I didn’t end up in a relationship.
+And wowiii, a few cool things happened this year: